 Many think and believe that consultancy is a dark art which is the preserve of the large corporates; certainly the big consulting firms would lead you to believe so.
 This is not the case and there are many examples of organisations, both public and private, that have built their own internal consultancy capability.
-Of course no team or unit can do everything so if a particular skill or specialism isn’t available internally then buying-in from the external market is the likely alternative.

 Why do so many projects go wrong?